rht-labs/enablement-docs/exercises/5-non-functionals-strike-back/README.md

-# The Non Functionals Strike back
+# The Non-Functionals Strike back
 > In this exercise we explore the non-functional side of testing.
 _____

 ## Learning Outcomes
 As a learner you will be able to
 - Create additional Jenkins stages to scan for security vulnerabilities in the Apps
-- Assess test quiality by producing coveage reports as part of a build
+- Assess test quality by producing coverage reports as part of a build
 - Improve code readability with linting
 - Do some light performance testing to monitor throughput of APIs